IndriAI/public-docs/getting-started.md

 CodeLets currently support [Python](https://www.python.org) and [TypeScript](https://www.typescriptlang.org).
 [Swift](https://www.swift.org) and [Kotlin](https://kotlinlang.org/) will be included in the next major release.

 You can import libraries and access packages/namespaces supported by the language you are using.
-For example, you import `os` from Python like so:
+Here is an example of importing 'os' in Python using the Console:

 ```
 > import os